anton-b-pw/mmdb-server/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+# Fork Changes:
+1. Added /geo_finish_update endpoint that refreshes the MMDB files in memory on the fly.